European equities rise as oil stocks, Italian banks advance

 The STOXX Oil and Gas sub-index rose 3.5 percent to lead gains among sectors, as encouraging economic data from the United States and Germany helped oil prices to rally.
 Hopes that global oversupply could be ending helped as well.

-Italian banks surged, with UniCredit gaining 9.7 percent, the biggest advance in the FTSEurofirst 300 index on hopes that the government will soon offer a plan to set up a fund to buy bad loans and plug capital shortfalls at banks.
+Italian banks surged, with UniCredit gaining 8.6 percent, the biggest advance in the FTSEurofirst 300 index .
+Plans for a state-backed fund that would buy up bad loans and plug capital shortfalls at banks should be ready by Monday, media reported.

 Shares in UniCredit, Italy's biggest bank by assets, also got some support from optimism over a cash call at smaller rival Popolare Vicenza, which UniCredit is guaranteeing

-Italian shares outperformed the broader market, with the benchmark FTSE MIB index rising 4.1 percent.
-Shares in the banks BMPS, Banco Popolare and UBI Banca jumped 7.9 to 10.9 percent.
+Italian shares outperformed the broader market, with the benchmark FTSE MIB index rising 3.7 percent.
+Shares in Italian banks BMPS, Banco Popolare and UBI Banca jumped 8.5 to 10.3 percent.

-The Italian government is keen to end concern about the health of the banking system, which is burdened by 360 billion euros of bad loans.
+The Italian government is keen to end concerns about the health of the banking system, which is burdened by 360 billion euros of bad loans.

-The FTSEurofirst 300 index ended 1.2 percent higher after falling 0.8 percent lower on Thursday, when the index slipped to a one-month low.
+The FTSEurofirst 300 index was 1.3 percent higher by 1420 GMT after falling 0.8 percent lower on Thursday, when the index slipped to a one-month low.
 It is still down nearly 10 percent this year and set for another weekly loss.

 Today's European research round-up